"To love another person is to see the face of God" - Les Misérables

 - How do you love a city full of people?
 One person at a time!

 Actually, we are not commanded to love, encourage, serve, or share "with everyone".
 We are commanded to love, encourage, serve, or share "with one another".
 Jesus freed us to demonstrate love in the moment, for whoever is before us.
 We will never learn to love others unless we do it one at a time.
 To help an individual, we do not have to start a ministry and look for others with the same need.
 All we have to do is take the circumstances at hand and do the best for that person.
-Jesus has come to us as Love so that we might come to love as Jesus!
+Jesus has come to us as Love so that we might come to love like Jesus!

 Not Getting but Giving